-Let’s face it – no one can consistently predict price action or the exact turning point of a market.
+No one can consistently predict price action or the exact turning point of a market.
 It’s way too difficult to keep expecting to get the best entry possible all the time.
-You are setting yourself up for a lot of heartache.
+You are setting yourself up for a lot of

 Finally, if you add more to your open position, and the market continues to go your way, your bigger position size will increase the amount you will make for every pip.